fa-alvarez/python-examples/README.md

 ### file_size.py
 The file_size function receives a tuple to store information about a file: its name, its type and its size in bytes.
 It returns the size in kilobytes (a kilobyte is 1024 bytes) up to 2 decimal places.

+### filenames.py
+Given a list of filenames, this code renames all the files with extension hpp to the extension h.